 - Research interests related to the conference theme and compatible with CSW’s core research on women, sexuality, and gender.
 We encourage students in any discipline to apply.

 The following materials are required when submitting your application through the online application system:

-- List of References: Provide at least two references (name, title, contact information, relation to applicant), one of whom must be a UCLA faculty member.
-We advise that references comment on your research aptitude (particularly as it relates to the theme), organizational skills, and capacity to oversee the production of a conference.
+4) List of References: Provide at least two references (name, title, contact information, relation to applicant), one of whom must be a UCLA faculty member.
+We advise that references be able to comment on your research aptitude (particularly as it relates to the theme), organizational skills, and capacity to oversee the production of a conference.